Bengal creating enabling ecosystem for investments: WBIDC Chairman | Business

 West Bengal is creating an ecosystem for industries to invest, and by relaxing compliance requirements it has made it easier for businesses to put in their capital, a senior state government official said on Friday.

-In the run up to the Bengal Global Business Summit to be held on April 21-22, West Bengal Industrial Development Corporation (WBIDC) Chairman Rajiva Sinha said there is no dearth of infrastructure as the current state government has spent the first five years of its stint in developing infrastructure.
+In the run up to the Bengal Global Business Summit to be held from April 21-22, West Bengal Industrial Development Corporation (WBIDC) Chairman Rajiva Sinha said there is no dearth of infrastructure as the current state government has spent the first five years of its stint in developing the same.

-The summit, to be organised jointly by the CII (Confederation of Indian Industry) and WBIDC, will see participation from domestic businesses and foreign entrepreneurs.
+The summit, to be organised jointly by CII (Confederation of Indian Industry) and WBIDC, will see participation from domestic businesses as well as foreign entrepreneurs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)